Category: SyncTime Help

 Control SyncTime with AppleScript

 To view the available AppleScript commands, open the Script Editor app (in /Applications/Utilities), then select File > Open Dictionary and choose SyncTime in the application list.
-The following sample script runs all the available commands:
+Tip: if you want SyncTime to quit after running a sync, don’t use the quit command, as it will run immediately after starting the sync and will cause SyncTime…

 -